Graduate Course Catalog

 FINE 7310 Cases in Real Estate (3) - This course explores the real estate development process in detail, from inception of an idea through construction completion and property management.
 Real-life case studies, group discussion, and lectures are the primary teaching methods.
 Student teams present development proposals at the conclusion of the course.

-FINE 7350 Aaron Selber Jr. Course on Hedge Funds (3) - Prerequisite: FINE 7130 and concurrent enrollment in FINE 7110.
-This course introduces students to the broader field of alternative investing through an in-depth analysis of hedge fund investments.
+FINE 7350 Aaron Selber Jr. Course on Hedge Funds (3) - This course introduces students to the broader field of alternative investing through an in-depth analysis of hedge fund investments.
 As part of the course, students will study a variety of applied case studies as well as relevant academic research papers on the subject.
 Leading practitioners in the hedge fund investment industry will visit the class as guest lecturers and mentors as students build their foundation of knowledge.
 Ultimately, students will work in teams to develop a prospectus for a hypothetical new hedge fund.
 Students will compete in a simulated conference to raise committed capital for their newly-created hedge fund.
 Note: Students must apply for enrollment in this course.

-FINE 7510 Econometrics and Forecasting (3) -Prerequisite: MATH 1140 or equivalent.
-This course covers advanced regression techniques.
+FINE 7510 Econometrics and Forecasting (3) - This course covers advanced regression techniques.
 The basic regression model is reviewed in the first week, and then more advanced techniques are covered.
 Topics include testing the assumptions of the regression model, multicollinearity, serial correlation, heteroskedasticity, endogeneity, stability, instrument variables, binary variables, ARCH, forecasting, and basic time-series regression models for both stationary and nonstationary data.

 FINE 7530 Equity Analysis/Burkenroad Reports (3) - In this course, students will review the fundamentals of equity valuation, including dividend discount and discounted cash flow models, rational analysis of performance, and evaluating future growth prospects.
 The course provides students with a valuable opportunity to gain hands-on experience in equity analysis by participating in Burkenroad Reports.
 Student analysts work in small teams, visiting company sites, meeting with top management, conducting financial analysis, and preparing an in-depth investment research report on selected under-followed companies in the region.
 Students also participate in a weekend analyst workshop and the annual Burkenroad Reports Investment Conference.
 Note: Students must apply for enrollment in this course.